apokalyptik/quicktrie/README.md

 quicktrie
 =========

-A quickly made string keyed trie implimentation.
-Refined into a somewhat tightly packed radix trie.
+* A quickly made string keyed trie implimentation.
+* Which was refined into a black/white radix trie.